BrutLogic/Post/README.md

 - There is such a thing as a *default path* to AGI.
 - I propose **Agentic over Next Token Prediction** as the default next step on that path.
 - I propose some high level key aspects of this agentic as a likely default. namely:
   - **Tree Of Agents**.
+  - **Agents as code**
-(We can't automate everything at once, but if you break down the decisional processes and actions, give each agent ONE responsibility, and make agents use agents, we probably CAN automate more than you think.
-Even with current LLMs)
+- We can't automate everything at once, but if you break down the decisional processes and actions, give each agent ONE responsibility, and make agents use agents, we probably CAN automate more than you think.
+Even with current LLMs

 ## About me

 I'm diagnosed as smart (Not to brag, but my IQ has three digits), but also as autistic with severe ADHD and DID.
 About that last one - I wouldn't take offense if you don't believe it's real.
 In full transparency, I'm sometimes skeptical myself about most people who claim to have it.
 The relevant part is: I occasionally lose 6 hours of my life, and code mysteriously appears.
 While I'm a strong advocate for clean code and TDD, some part of me (let's call him Anakin) doesn't really care.
 That part does agentic development.

-You might find my writing style... unique.
-I've been told I get stuck in flows of verbal diarrhea (in French, we call it a "tunnel").
-I'll try my best to stay on point.

 Now, I think my approach to AGI is correct - but then again, thinking you're right is basically what having an opinion means.
 And as Buddha wisely noted: